tomsturge/astro-assault/README.md

 # astro-assault
-A JavaScrip browser game inspired by Asteroids
+A JavaScript browser game inspired by Asteroids